chrisnoonan98675/site/xl-release/how-to/jira-plugin.markdown

 ## Query

+Executes a JQL query on the JIRA server to retrieve a list of issues with their descriptions.

 The following properties are available in the **Jira: Query** task type:

 * **Query**: A [JQL](https://confluence.atlassian.com/jira/advanced-searching-179442050.html) query that finds the issues that will be updated in this task

 The output of the task is `issues`, a key-value map consisting of the issue ID and summary (title) of the issues that were found.
+When stored in a variable, you can use this data later in the **Update Issues** task.

 ![JIRA Query task](../images/jira-query-issues-task-details.png)

 ## Update issue

+Updates a single issue in JIRA.

 The following properties are available in the **Jira: Update issue** task type: